 - DCF Requirements for Communicable Disease (page 28)

-To make a food complaint, call the Epidemiology Department at (904) 253 – 1850 or you can make an online complaint by following the guidance provided by the Florida Department of Health Food and Waterborne Disease Program
+To make a food complaint, call the Epidemiology Department at (904) 253 – 1850 or you can make an online complaint by following the guidance provided by the Florida Department of Health Food Safety and Sanitation